chhsinnovation/ca_covid_county_spiders/docs/c9-setup.md

 `sudo apt update`

 Generate an RSA key pair.
 This is going to help us interact with GitHub.
-Just hit `Enter` to accept defaults.

 `ssh-keygen -t rsa`

-Enter the following command and copy the output in full.
+Just hit `Enter` to accept defaults.
+When finished, enter the following command and copy the output in full.

 `cat /home/ubuntu/.ssh/id_rsa.pub`